Epilepsy

 Program Description:

-The University of Kentucky HealthCare (海角禁区HC) Comprehensive Epilepsy Program maintains a Level 4 National Association of Epilepsy Centers (NAEC) accreditation for both adult and pediatric populations.
-Located in the heart of Lexington, Ky., it the only Level 4 Center outside of Louisville in the state and is the designated Level 4 center supporting for the only Level 3 NAEC accredited center in Kentucky at Owensboro Health Regional Hospital.
+The University of Kentucky HealthCare (海角禁区HC) Comprehensive Epilepsy Program maintains a Level 4 National Association of Epilepsy Centers (NAEC) accreditation for adult populations and a Level 3 NAEC for pediatric populations.

 The 海角禁区HC Epilepsy Program (海角禁区 Epilepsy) provides state-of-the-art specialized care to children, adolescents and adults living with epilepsy.
 The program includes a 12-bed adult Epilepsy Monitoring Unit (EMU) housed in the new neurosciences' unit of Albert B. Chandler Hospital.
 The 3-bed pediatric EMU is located in the Kentucky Children's Hospital nested within the Chandler Hospital complex.
 Patients may undergo either phase I monitoring (noninvasive video-EEG monitoring) or phase II (invasive) monitoring in the EMU.
 Outpatient ambulatory EEG studies are offered through the 海角禁区 EEG laboratory.
 We also provide consultation and telemetry for patients across the Chandler Hospital complex and a remote EEG read service for select partner hospitals outside of the Lexington area.

-海角禁区 Epilepsy is served by 9 fellowship-trained epileptologists, including 2 pediatric epileptologists, a specialty trained APP, and a dedicated nurse coordinator who work closely with neurosurgeons, neuropsychologists, neuroradiologists, social workers, and dedicated pharmacists to offer the full range of therapeutic options to patients including the latest anti-epileptic drugs, DBS and VNS therapy, ketogenic diets, and epilepsy surgery.
+海角禁区 Epilepsy is served by 11 fellowship-trained epileptologists, 4 pediatric epileptologists, a specialty trained APP, and a dedicated nurse coordinator who work closely with neurosurgeons, neuropsychologists, neuroradiologists, social workers, and dedicated pharmacists to offer the full range of therapeutic options to patients including the latest anti-epileptic drugs, RNS and VNS therapy, ketogenic diets, and epilepsy surgery.

 As an academic center, 海角禁区 Epilepsy is highly involved in clinical trials involving epilepsy and anti-epileptic medications for infants, children and adults.
 We are extensively involved in research, both at 海角禁区 and in collaboration with other prominent epilepsy centers regionally and nationally.
 The epilepsy care team is working in collaboration with scientists with a special interest in epilepsy and has formed multi-disciplinary research alliances funded by the College of Medicine.